-Paris police arrest 200 in May Day riots
+Paris police hold 109 May Day rioters

 Four people, including a police officer, were lightly wounded.

+Police on Wednesday corrected an earlier figure of more than 200 arrested given out by the Interior Minister Gerard Collomb.

-The protesters were swamped with teargas and sprayed with a water canon in an effort to disperse them.
+The protesters were swamped with teargas and sprayed with a water cannon in an effort to disperse them.

 The black-clad protesters attempted to hold up the demonstration march, before smashing shop windows along the route and torching a McDonald's near Austerlitz station.